 In 2020, WAF was transformed into WAF In Your Living Room, a digital festival showcasing 250 artists across 130 digital events that reached over 30,000 homes, and delivered creative activity packs to 2,100 local families.

 Originally introduced in 2018 as a provision for housebound audiences, WAF In Your Living Room 2020, opened up WAF to more people than ever before.

-The festival is emphatically inclusive and welcomes participation from artists across all art forms.
-WAF also offers development support such as professional and peer advice, networking events and marketing toolkits to actively support its participants to realise their ideas to excellent standards.
-WAF is dedicated to providing meaningful support to creative talent, from established arts organisations to school children, WAF provides a democratic platform and support network for everyone that wants to take part.
+WAF is emphatically inclusive and welcomes participation from artists across all art forms.
+We offer development support such as professional and peer advice, networking events and marketing toolkits to actively support participants to realise their ideas to excellent standards.
+WAF is dedicated to providing meaningful support to creative talent, from established arts organisations to school children, we provide a democratic platform and support network for everyone that wants to take part.

 Wandsworth Arts Fringe is brought to you by Wandsworth Council, supporting the arts and culture industries across the borough.
 The festival is funded by Wandsworth Council and has received generous contributions from Arts Council England.